anieumo/Database/README.md

 # Database
-This Database is a way to handle clean visualization of shot and asset creation.
+This is a front-end model for a Database is a way to handle clean visualization of shot and asset creation.

 It contains the shots, sequences, and asset list of a fake short, organized in an easily concepted way.
 Right-clicking on a shot or asset opens a context menu that lets the user add a shot, sequence, new asset version, or new asset.
 The database is a QModel of an Asset folder for a short film.